formlio/forml/docs/tutorials/titanic/pipeline.rst

 ^^^^^^

-The :class:`OneHotEncoder <sklearn:sklearn.preprocessing.OneHotEncoder>` we used in our :doc:`baseline pipeline <exploration>` was applied bluntly to all columns including those non-categorical ones.
+The :class:`OneHotEncoder <sklearn:sklearn.preprocessing.OneHotEncoder>` we used in our :doc:`baseline workflow <exploration>` was applied bluntly to all columns including those non-categorical ones.
 Let's improve it by creating a custom operator with parametrized selection of the encoded columns: